 Adam Shub is a career member of the Senior Foreign Service and assumed duties as the United States Consul General in São Paulo in August 2018.
 He previously served as Deputy Chief of Mission to the U.S. Mission to the European Union in Brussels, where he was Charge d’Affaires ad interim from January 2017 to July 2018.

 Mr. Shub was Economic Counselor in Baghdad, Iraq and the Director of Regional and Multilateral Affairs in the Bureau of Near Eastern Affairs.
-He also served as Minister Counselor for Economic Affairs at the U.S. Embassy in Mexico City, leading work on trade and investment, transportation, energy, financial, environmental and health issues.
+As Minister Counselor for Economic Affairs at the U.S. Embassy in Mexico City, he led work on trade and investment, transportation, energy, financial, environmental and health issues.
 He also served as Counselor for Economic Affairs in Lima, Peru, helping secure passage of the U.S.-Peru Trade Promotion Agreement, and as an exchange diplomat in France’s Ministry of Foreign Affairs.
 Other assignments have included Russia, Venezuela and Cuba.

-Mr. Shub’s Washington assignments including in the Office of the Under Secretary for Economic Affairs, Director for Middle East at the Office of the U.S. Trade Representative (USTR), and Press Officer in the Office of the Spokesman.
+Mr. Shub’s Washington assignments include the Office of the Under Secretary for Economic Affairs, Director for Middle East at the Office of the U.S. Trade Representative (USTR), and Press Officer in the Office of the Spokesman.

-Mr. Shub has a Bachelor of Arts degree in History from Columbia College, NY and a Master of Business Administration degree from New York University’s Stern School of Business, and speaks and reads French, Spanish, German, Russian and Portuguese.
+Mr. Shub has a Bachelor of Arts degree in History from Columbia College, NY and a Master of Business Administration degree from New York University’s Stern School of Business.
+He speaks and reads French, Spanish, German, Russian and Portuguese.
 He is married to Maria del Carmen Valdivieso and has two children.